 Reddit uses “Op” as an acronym for ‘original poster,’ the one who initiated the dialog or thread.
 Perhaps we should pronounce Op for operator as Opie for old times sake.
 New age Opie can take its place with Siri and Alexa.
 If we are in a simulation, I sure would rather the operator be called Opie than just about anything else.
 Wasn’t there a Star Trek episode like this, where some authoritarian leader was just a child?
 Except on Star Trek it was a misbehaved child.
 Whereas Opie is cool.
 Opie generally tries to do the good and right thing.
 Opie makes mistakes from time to time, just like everyone else.
 But Opie gets back on the good path, learning the lesson.J Mark Morris July 2019

-When you consider scale and that we are able to do science over 60 orders of magnitude, well, it’s frankly not that hard to imagine that the orders of magnitude may continue far beyond or far below the ones we can detect.
-It seems far fetched until you remind yourself we already do science over 60 orders of magnitude, arguably 20 of which we have control or influence.
-For any physics knowledgeable readers, Planck scale does seem limiting if we are not in a simulation.
+When you consider scale and that our current scientific understanding of nature spans over 60 orders of magnitude, well, it’s frankly not that hard to imagine that the orders of magnitude may continue far beyond or far below the ones we can detect.
+It seems farfetched until you remind yourself we already do science over 60 orders of magnitude, arguably 20 of which we have control or influence over.
+For any physics-knowledgeable readers, Planck scale does seem limiting if we are not in a simulation.

 A good measure of scientific progress would be one that is based on which orders of magnitude we can influence and to what degree we can control them.J Mark Morris July 9, 2019